Florida is the largest peninsula of the USA. Its peculiar shape yields a coastline of well over 2000 km. This

 the occasional hurricane barreling down.

-living in the Everglades Park are alligator, crocodile, manatee and the very rare Florida panther.
+living in the Everglades Park are Alligator, Crocodile, Manatee and the very rare Florida Panther.

-Paleo-Indians have lived in Florida since 13000
+Paleo-Indians have lived in Florida well before 12000 BC, first Europeans explored the

-BC, first Europeans explored the area as early as 1500 AD, as shown on the Cantino Map.
+area as early as 1500 AD, as shown on the Cantino Map.

-Spain established at foothold in
+Spain established at foothold in 1513 and ruled, (with a small British

-1513 and ruled, (with a small Brittish interruption) till 1821 when they ceded the territory to the United States.
+interruption) till 1821 when they ceded the territory to the United States.

 The

-Seminole Wars ended in 1858 with the deportation of the few remaining Indians.
+Seminole Wars ended in 1858 with the deportation

-In the Civil
+In the

 Cape Canaveral the preferred

-launch site for the US manned space program.
-Since 2011 there have been no manned launches from here.
+launch site for the US space program.